The Galaxy Number Density Profile of Haloes: Simulation and Data

 \subsection{The D{ ARK} S{ AGE} simulation}

-In this work, we use the {\sc Dark Sage} semi-analytic model of galaxy formation \citep{Stevens2016,Stevens2018} to explore the functional form of the halo density profile for galaxies.
+In this work, we use the {\sc Dark Sage} semi-analytic model of galaxy formation \citep{Stevens2016,Stevens2018} to explore the functional form of the galaxy number density profile of haloes.
 The simulated galaxy catalogue from \ds~used in this paper is the same as the simulation used in \Q22.

 \ds~builds and evolves galaxies within halo merger trees constructed from an $N$-body simulation.
 The 2018 model used here was run on the widely used Millennium simulation \citep{Springel2005}.
 This simulation assumes the $\Lambda$ cold dark matter model ($\Lambda$CDM) with cosmological parameters from the Wilkinson Microwave Anisotropy Probe (WMAP) First-Year results \citep{Spergel2003}, with matter density $\Omega_{\rm m} = 0.25$, dark energy density $\Omega_{\Lambda}=0.75$, and Hubble parameter $h=0.73$ (where $H_{0} = 100$ $h$ km s$^{-1}$ Mpc$^{-1}$).
 The comoving box size of the simulation is $500\,h^{-1}$\,Mpc.